The Damned United: Plot

 In 1974 Don Revie, the highly successful manager of Leeds United, is appointed manager of England.
-He is replaced at Leeds by Brian Clough, the former manager of Derby County and a fierce critic of Leeds because of their violent and physical style of play under Revie.
+He is replaced at Leeds by Brian Clough, the former manager of Derby County and a fierce critic of Leeds because of their physical style of play under Revie.
 Clough's conflict with Leeds stems from a 1968 FA Cup match when they, the leaders of the First Division, played Derby, who were struggling near the bottom of the Second Division.
-Despite preparations Clough made to welcome and accommodate Leeds at the Baseball Ground, Revie did not even acknowledge him during the match, which Leeds won 2–0.
+Despite preparations Clough made to welcome and accommodate Leeds at the Baseball Ground, Revie did not even acknowledge him before, during or after the match, which Leeds won 2–0.
 Clough is not joined at Leeds by his long-time assistant manager, Peter Taylor.

-Following the defeat by Leeds, Clough and Taylor recognise that despite their players' brutality, Leeds are not good on a technical level.
-They sign Dave Mackay and several young players, initially concerning club chairman Sam Longson, but by season's end Derby are promoted to the First Division.
+Following the defeat by Leeds, Clough and Taylor recognise that despite their players' physicality, Derby are not good on a technical level.
+They sign Dave Mackay and several young players, initially concerning club chairman Sam Longson, but by the season's end Derby are promoted to the First Division.
 Despite losing their first league game 5–0 to Leeds, Derby go on to win their first League championship in 1972, earning them a European Cup campaign the following season.
 Against Longson's insistence to rest players ahead of their semi-final against Juventus, Clough plays his best squad in the preceding match against Leeds, purely out of determination to beat Revie.
 Several Derby players suffer injuries in the match and the team subsequently lose 3–1 to Juventus.